-Many current ideas about death and what happens to us thereafter have been derived from spiritualistic literature, of which there is a vast quantity and diversity, but as theosophical students will know there is a wide divergence between the theosophical and spiritualistic description of those states and between the explanations of pyschic phenomena.
+Many current ideas about death and what happens to us thereafter have been derived from spiritualistic literature, of which there is a vast quantity and diversity, but as theosophical students will know there is a wide divergence between the theosophical and spiritualistic descriptions of those states and between their explanations of psychic phenomena.
 This is both confusing and productive of doubts.
 It calls into question the reliability of our 'authority'.
-As something of an assurance to theosophical students the following quotation from an article written by H.B.
-Blavatsky in 1883, for a French Society's Bulletin, may be helpful: "The mysteries of life as of death, of the visible and invisible worlds, have been fathomed and observed by initiated adepts in all epochs and in all nations.
-They have studied these during the solemn moments of union of their divine monad with the universal Spirit . . . and they have recorded the observations of one with those of another, and finding none of the contradictions so frequently noticed in the dicta, or communications of the mediums, but on the contrary, having been able to ascertain that the visions of adepts who lived 10,000 years ago are invariably corroborated and verified by those of modern adepts, to whom the writings of the former never do become known until later - the truth has been established.
-A definite science, based on personal observation and experience, corroborated by continuous demonstrations, containing irrefutable proofs, for those who study it, has thus been established.
+As something of an assurance to theosophical students the following quotation from an article written by H. P. Blavatsky in 1883, for a French Society's Bulletin, may be helpful:

+"The mysteries of life as of death, of the visible and invisible worlds, have been fathomed and observed by initiated adepts in all epochs and in all nations.
+They have studied these during the solemn moments of union of their divine monad with the universal Spirit...and they have recorded the observations of one with those of another, and finding none of the contradictions so frequently noticed in the dicta, or communications of the mediums, but on the contrary, having been able to ascertain that the visions of adepts who lived 10,000 years ago are invariably corroborated and verified by those of modern adepts, to whom the writings of the former never do become known until later the truth has been established.
+A definite science, based on personal observations and experience, corroborated by continuous demonstrations, containing irrefutable proofs, for those who study it, has thus been established.
 I venture to believe that this science is just as good as that which relies on the accounts of one or even of several somnambulists."
-Collected Writings, Vol. 5 p.
-51.
+(C. W., V, 51) (for key to reference books see page 36)

-Some important points arise from this quotation; one is that an adept's investigations of the inner realms is not done at psychic level with pyschic senses.
-It is done at Egoic level with Egoic faculties, far transcending the psychic ones, during, as the quotation says, "the solemn moments of union of their divine monad with the universal Spirit..."
+Some important points arise from this quotation; one is that an adept's investigations of the inner realms are not done at psychic level with psychic senses.
+It is done at Egoic level with Egoic faculties, far transcending the psychic ones, during, as the quotation says, "the solemn moments of union of their divine Monad with the universal Spirit..."
 This distinction has, in later theosophical literature, been too often overlooked, and never noticed or even known about by the Spiritualists.
 This has had the most serious consequences.
 It means that the theosophical view of these things has seldom been put, and therefore seldom understood even in theosophical circles.

 Another point lies in the words towards the end of the quotation, "for those who study it".
-Theosophy cannot become a science, in the sense indicated, unless it is studied.
-It, here, surely means Theosophy as presented to us by those adepts who have established the 'definite science'.
+Theosophy cannot become a science, in the sense indicated, unless it is studied, and here it surely means Theosophy as presented to us by those adepts who have established the 'definite science'.

 The quotation also answers those critics of the theosophical teachings concerning death and psychic phenomena, who say that things in these matters have changed recently and that therefore the adepts' explanations do not fit the modern facts.
-If nature in these things has been the same for 10,000 years, it is not likely that she has suddenly changed in about the last 100 years or so.
+If Nature in these things has been the same for 10,000 years, it is not likely that she has suddenly changed in about the last 100 years or so.